 Research After Commercial Production

-Technically, once a business component is deemed ready for commercial production, research and development (as defined in the Internal Revenue Code) is complete.
-Any expenses incurred after the start of the industrial output would not be able to be included in your qualified research expenses.
+Once Technical Uncertainty has been eliminated, research and development (as defined in the Internal Revenue Code) is complete.
+Any expenses incurred after this point would not be able to be included in your qualified research expenses.